 Gdinj is almost 20 miles east of Hvar Town, past both Humac and Zastrazisce.
 It is a village where settlement started in the 16th Century with tiny hamlets amalgamating into a single village of old stone cottages.
 It is regularly described as a place where time has stood still but who says that is a bad thing?

 Its population of 100 either works in the fields or run a small number of shops, bars, and restaurants.
-Some of the old cottages are deserted but others have been modernised to provide accommodation for visitors.
+Some of the old cottages are deserted but others have been modernized to provide accommodation for visitors.
 Accommodation options are converted studios and apartments with a few local houses also available to rent.

 At one time, Gdinj was much bigger, with a population of around 800.
 Socio-economic conditions changed that with people gravitating to larger places.
 While tourism is very welcome, it is unlikely to result in much population growth, certainly not back to the previous levels.